Silver State 508 Official Rules and Regulations

 3. Example for two racer team: Racer B is physically unable to complete stage four.
 His or her team must return to Austin and restart there with racer A, with no credit given for time lost or miles already completed.
 Racer B may return to the rotation on the next or any subsequent stage, or Racer A may complete the rest of the race route.

 D. Each team must enter with two or four racers (or eight if it is in the eight-racer tandem category).
 If one or more of the team members gets hurt or cannot ride once the race has begun, no substitutions or additions are allowed to their team roster.

-E. Only one racer per team may ride at any time except for the last one-quarter mile of the race, at which point all members of a team may get on their bikes and ride into the finish together, provided a crew member or teammate is available to drive the crew vehicle if it is during night hours.
+E. Only one racer per team may ride at any time except for the last two-tenths of a mile of the race (from Peckham Ln. at Ketzke Ln. to the finish line), at which point all members of a team may get on their bikes and ride into the finish together, provided a crew member or teammate is available to drive the crew vehicle if it is during night hours.
 However, this is not allowed if the team is intending, or likely, to attempt a sprint finish with another team: sprints must be contested by one racer per team (the racer designated for the final stage).

 F. At least one racer, or two in the case of tandems, must finish for the team to be declared finishers.
 This means that the rest of the racers may drop out.

 V. Support Crew Rules.

 A. One person shall be assigned the title of crew captain, and will act as the spokesperson for the crew and racer.